namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/21/24
+- Hoping to work on some to do tasks that I've been meaning to work on - cleaning up the enums and interfaces folders
+- Will get started on 3163 story afterwards

 ### 10/18/24
-- Have everything done - testing now and hoping to get PR up
-- Will start working on 3163
+- Wrapped up 3161 - PR is ready for code review

 ### 10/17/24
 - More 3161